 - Quality of the work should be the primary criterion for selection among the eligible.
 The standard of quality should be such that publication of the research study or presentation of the creative work shall significantly enhance the academic reputation of the college.

 - Inasmuch as the purpose of this award is to encourage faculty research and creative work at Skidmore, the faculty member should have done the bulk of the work that serves as the basis of his or her selection while a member of the Skidmore faculty.

 - Primary consideration should be given to recent scholarship of exceptional quality; secondary consideration should be given to a record indicating a continuing history of scholarship (as opposed to a single notable accomplishment) and evidence of active current scholarship.

-- Though recipients of this award should be selected primarily on the basis of individual merits, consideration may also be given to ‘fair distribution’ issues.
-These include the desire for diversity of discipline, gender, and ethnic background.
+- Though recipients of this award should be selected primarily on the basis of individual merits, consideration may also be given to issues of diversity and inclusion.
+These might include diversity of discipline, gender and/or ethnic background.

-ONLINE Edwin M. Moseley Faculty Lectureship Nomination Form: http://www.skidmore.edu/dof-vpaa/awards/moseley-lecture-nomination.php
+Online: Edwin M. Moseley Faculty Lectureship nomination form: https://www.skidmore.edu/fdc/awards/moseley/moseley-lecture-nomination.php